 (...)

 If a Resource Template is already associated with the given Resource instance, associating a new Resource Template (using mechanisms defined by the chosen rendering and transport protocol) MUST result in an immediate removal of the old Resource Template and association of the new Resource Template.
-The change must affect the the given Resource instance, in a provider-specific way (e.g., resizing the instance).
+The change must affect the given Resource instance, in a provider-specific way (e.g., resizing the instance).

 Specifications